Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/00-Intro To Cross Site Scripting(XSS).md

 When another user loads the page, their cookies are sent to the attacker.

 ### **Impact:**
-- Long-term compromise of user
+- Long-term compromise of user accounts.
+- Spread of malware